Skip to main content

 • character development

-• “I love the variety in everything from the character design to all the item sprites; it's very clear a lot of care was put into this game's visuals.”
+• “The variety in everything from the character design to all the item sprites shows a lot of care was put into the game's visuals.”

-• “There's no plot or character development, and most of the items or characters are little more than memes or silly jokes.”
+• “There's no plot or character development of course, and most of the items or characters are little more than memes or silly jokes.”

 • “That being said, the difficulty gap between character design is terrible.”